-- New function and class definitions can be loaded after Lisp starts, even multiple times to accomodate runtime redefinition of behavior.
-The default behavior of class redefinition is to update existing data to accomodate the new definition automatically in a fairly general way that usually involves no programming at all, but more refined programmer control of this process is available for cases where it is needed.
+- New function and class definitions can be loaded after Lisp starts, even multiple times to accommodate runtime redefinition of behavior.
+The default behavior of class redefinition is to update existing data to accommodate the new definition automatically in a fairly general way that usually involves no programming at all, but more refined programmer control of this process is available for cases where it is needed.

 - Methods on new datatypes can be added to existing generic functions without access to sources for the methods on existing datatypes and without the need to recompile existing methods!

 - Lisp's automatic storage mechanism, the ``garbage collector'', is constantly on guard to reclaim old storage in the face of redefinition.

 - These are only some of the many features Lisp has to support incrementality in ways that most other languages do not.

 - Does the program have to be delivered quickly?

 - Many features of Lisp support rapid prototyping and application delivery.
 Lisp provides a comprehensive set of pre-defined libraries.
 The presence of the garbage collector saves time in writing storage reclamation code, permits more flexible programming styles, and avoids wasted programmer time tracking down obscure memory leaks.
 Lisp makes it easy to write modular code and to test modules interactively.
 For more information about the features of Lisp that support rapid prototyping, see: http://www.nhplace.com/kent/PS/Hindsight.html

 - Will the program have to be frequently modified and updated?

 - The last thing one wants to have to do is to constantly be recompiling every module of change.
 As we have discussed already, Lisp is optimized for incrementality and redefinition.
 Common operations like adding or deleting a method, or adding and deleting a slot don't normally require recompilation of a whole system.

 - Will the program have to deal with faulty or erroneous data?